DesignCodeBuild/basiccamanjs/README.md

 #Simplified Caman.js & Wordpress

 ## Important notes
++ Require a title
++ Check for image type on the first (begin.php) page
 + Remember to add capital/lowercase support for extentions
 + Use the NEWEST release of CamanJS: the one from github.
 Because 4.1.1 and the CDN version have an issue in Caman.revert(true)
 + Must transfer image from CamanJS to php through AJAX, and must reconfigure base64 because it contains '/', ';', ':', '+', '/'.
 Currently, it converts to html character codes.